ahmedoshelmy/TestCaseGenerator/Assignment_2/README.md

 - Each Module number depends on the previous module number only, not taking into consideration if the previous module was a valid number or not
 - If a module is not valid, it continues does not stop
+- If a module number is not in range[1,N], then testing does not start